umccr/htsget-rs/deploy/README.md

 1. Define CDK\_DEFAULT\_* env variables (if not defined already).
 You must be authenticated with your AWS cloud to run this step.
 1. Add the arm cross-compilation target to rust.
 1. Install [cargo-lambda], as it is used to compile artifacts that are uploaded to aws lambda.
+1. Define which configuration to use for htsget-rs on `cdk.json` as stated in aforementioned configuration section.

 Below is a summary of commands to run in this directory: